Adwai-T/Notes/Java/Spring.md

 This is the usual way to set up a shared Hibernate SessionFactory in a Spring application context; the SessionFactory can then be passed to data access objects via dependency injection.

+> While looking for this `SessionFactoryBean` Spring will look for `entityManagerFactory` bean so we name this bean accordingly.
+.
+> Alternatively we can inform Spring Boot that our bean is named differently by: `@EnableJpaRepositories(basePackages = "in.adwait.website.repository", entityManagerFactoryRef = "sessionFactory")`.

 #### DataSource And BasicDataSource

 A factory for connections to the physical data source that this DataSource object represents.